U.S. Route 50 in Kansas: Route description

 US-50 then enters Kearny County and passes through the towns of Lakin and Deerfield before entering Finney County.
-West of the Old US-50 and Big Lowe Road overpass in Holcomb, US-50 splits into four lanes and the speed limit increases to 70 MPH until east of the intersection with US-83.
+West of the Old US-50 and Big Lowe Road overpass in Holcomb, US-50 splits into four lanes and the speed limit increases to 70 MPH until east of the intersection with US-83 in Garden City.
 The highway then tapers back into two lanes at the 3rd Street intersection and remains so until the intersection with Bus-50 south of town.
 US-50 then passes through the towns of Ingalls, Cimarron, Dodge City, Kinsley, and Hutchinson before it heads to Newton.
 In Newton, US-50 joins I-135 for a short time before it angles northeast to Emporia, another meat-packing town as well as the home of Emporia State University.
 US-50 then joins I-35 and it overlaps that interstate for most of the rest of the way in Kansas.

 US-50, along with I-35, then passes through a place known as "BETO Junction," which is where it meets US-75, north of Burlington.
 The letters in the acronym stand for Burlington, Emporia, Topeka and Ottawa, which are the cities to the south, west, north and east, respectively.

 From there, US-50 passes through Olathe and meets I-435 in Lenexa.
 At this point.
 US-50 leaves I-35 and joins I-435 for the rest of its trip in Kansas.

 The entire 1.369 mi section of US-50 in Cimarron is maintained by the city.
 The entire 1.662 section within Dodge City is maintained by the city.
 The section in Emporia from Graphic Arts Road to the east city limit is maintained by the city.